 But - if husband brings home a box of Roses or Quality Street on a Saturday night, they're gone in one sitting.
 Shared, of course, but they're gone.
 And I'm both deliciously happy, yet horribly guilty as it's always completely beyond my control.

 Here’s breaking news – those crests and fat pads aren’t officially made of ‘fat’.
 Those crests are adipose tissue, formed as a result of the excess insulin/blood glucose.
 These pads of adipose tissue are almost a separate organ in themselves, created by the endocrine (hormone) system, which continues to release instructions to the body that it’s hungry, because remember, the body has now become leptin resistant.
 So let's talk a little more about the leptin hormone.

-This is a relatively new subject having only really been studied in the last few years, but very much related to the IR/EMS horse (and Type II human).
+This is a relatively new subject having only really been studied since the mid/late 2000s, but very much related to the IR/EMS horse (and Type II human).
 In the case of the EMS horse it's really important for us human carers to attempt to get our heads around it.

 So to leptin, and it's actually a friendly master hormone in the body that controls hunger and feelings of satiety.
 Grehlin is the master hormone that says the body's hungry; leptin is the one that says the body's full so stop eating.
 Leptin is secreted from adipose (fat) tissue, and works perfectly well for the normal-weight horse or human.

 So, knowing that it’s the adipose (fat) tissue cells which produce the leptin hormone, you’d be forgiven in thinking that our IR cresty equines would produce even more of the leptin’s “We’re full!” instruction to signal the body to eat less food and normalise weight.